 In the movie, the Ants are farmers and they grow several varieties of food.
 They are the private sector.
 The Grasshoppers provide “protection” services.
-It is clear, as clear as it is in real life, that the biggest threat to the Ants are the Grasshoppers, but none the less, the Grasshoppers are the public or government sector.
+It is clear, as clear as it is in real life, that the biggest threat to the Ants are the Grasshoppers, but none the less, the Grasshoppers are the public or State sector.
 Any amount of food, no matter how small or large, confiscated by the Grasshoppers, will necessarily reduce the amount of food available to the Ants.
-The Grasshopper’s consumption will crowd-out the consumption available to the Ants.
+The Grasshopper’s consumption will crowd-out consumption available to the Ants.
 Without the Grasshoppers in their lives, the Ants might, alternatively, decide to grow less food.
 After all, they no longer must feed the Grasshoppers.
 Instead, they might decide to spend that extra time and effort gathering sticks to build better houses.

 During the Reagan years, for example, spending human and natural resources on building missile systems, etc., instead of housing, crowded out private investment and decreased the amount of housing and other consumer goods available for the citizens to enjoy.
 How about a current example?
 I actually drive a lot and from what I can tell, the infrastructure is incredible.
 President Trump, though, would like to

 blow spend “invest” $1 trillion on “better”, whatever that means, infrastructure and a gigantic wall on the US/Mexico border to prevent inexpensive high quality products from reaching U.S. consumers.
-There is already a shortage of housing and prices are through the roof, but he wants to pull construction workers from building houses and have them build “better” infrastructure and a moronic “magnificent” wall.
+There is already a shortage of housing, and prices are through the roof, but he wants to pull construction workers from building houses and have them build “better” infrastructure and a moronic “magnificent” wall.
 The labor market is already tight and a project of this proportion can only lead to higher prices and, ultimately, fewer homes.
-Whether it be in the 1980’s, or in 2017, government spending must “crowd out” available resources in the private sector.
+Whether it be in the 1980’s, or in 2017, State spending must “crowd out” available resources in the private sector.

 Where most people get confused is focusing on the money that is being spent, not the resources or wealth, both natural and human.
-Every increase in government, either a new hire or use of scarce natural resources, robs from what can be produced in the private sector of the economy.
-A metric ton of minerals mined from the earth and used in building a government spacecraft is a metric ton of minerals not used for consumer goods or capital equipment in the private sector.
+Every increase in State government, either a new hire or use of scarce natural resources, robs from what can be produced in the private sector of the economy.
+A metric ton of minerals mined from the earth and used in building a State government spacecraft is a metric ton of minerals not used for consumer goods or capital equipment in the private sector.
 A new hire in the Consumer Product Safety Commission is a hire not available to the housing industry or technology sector.
-Necessarily, the cost of housing will be greater and new private innovations in technology will be limited.
-As can be seen in these examples, and what would be true for the entirety of government spending, is that when government marshals resources for its own ends, private goods become more scarce and more expensive.
-It really comes down to scarcity and whether it is government or not, where there are limited resources, the consumption of one will necessarily crowd out the consumption of another.
+Necessarily, the cost of housing will be greater and new private innovations in technology will be limited¹.
+As can be seen in these examples, and what would be true for the entirety of State government spending, is that when government marshals resources for its own ends, private goods become more scarce and more expensive.
+It really comes down to scarcity and whether it is State government or not, where there are limited resources, the consumption of one will necessarily crowd out the consumption of another.

 I, to be clear and to summarize my position, support a certain level of military and infrastructure spending.
 Certainly we need roads, utilities and communication development.
 Every investment in to infrastructure, however, must be self-liquidating, or must pay for itself.
 In other words, the investment must increase productivity such that the increase in production returns more than what was invested in the first place.
 If it does not, the resources to build the infrastructure, natural and human, were wasted, were consumed.
-My concern with government-directed and taxpayer-funded infrastructure is that most often political, not economic, analysis is decisive in determining when and where resources will be utilized.
+My concern with State-government-directed and taxpayer-funded infrastructure is that most often political, not economic, analysis is decisive in determining when and where resources will be utilized.
 These resources represent the hard-earned savings of taxpayer producers and it is in private hands that these resources are most efficiently, effectively and, most importantly, productively spent.
-Lastly, if there is to be a government at all, it should be there to ensure a peaceful and tranquil environment in which producers can pursue life, liberty and happiness.
+Lastly, if there is to be a State government at all, it should be there to ensure a peaceful and tranquil environment in which producers can pursue life, liberty and happiness.
 Even a minimal amount of resources, however, spent on military endeavors, necessarily crowds out the building of private wealth.
 The only question is, what is reasonable and what sacrifices are worthwhile to balance wealth and security?